 - The Senior Seminar or Honors Seminar (which includes the Senior Capstone)

 Only one section of ENGL 103 or ENGL 104 may count toward the major.
-Six of the total courses taken for the major should be at the 300 level or above.
+Six of the total courses taken for the major must be at the 300 level or above.
 Some courses may count toward more than one requirement (see individual course descriptions).
 One course in literary study outside English may count toward the major as an elective (with permission of the department chair).
 Students who have participated in the Kenyon-Exeter Program take fewer total courses to attain the 5.25 units required for the major (because each Exeter University course in English typically equates to 0.94 Kenyon units).

 The Historical Period Requirement